 J. School Records.
-The financial and education records pertaining to the School (collectively, the "School Records"), are property of the School.
+The financial, educational and student records pertaining to the School (collectively, the "School Records"), are property of the School.
 Except as may be prohibited or limited by the Charter or applicable law, the School Records shall be available to the Board and the Authorizer for their review, and are subject to inspection and copying by the public to the same extent that records of public schools are subject to inspection and copying pursuant to applicable law.
 All School Records shall be physically or electronically available at the School's physical facility upon request made by the Board or the Authorizer.
-NHA agrees to comply with the terms of the Charter and applicable law to make information concerning the operation and management of the School available to the School in order to enable the School to fully satisfy its obligations under its Charter and applicable law.

-On an annual basis, NHA agrees to provide the Board the same information that a school district is required to disclose under section 18(2) and 22f of the State School Aid Act of 1979, MCL 388.1618 and MCL 388.1622f respectively, for the most recent school fiscal year for which the information is available.
+On an annual basis, NHA agrees to provide the Board the same information that a school district is required to disclose under section 18(2) of the State School Aid Act of 1979, MCL 388.1618, for the most recent school fiscal year for which the information is available.
 Within thirty (30) days of receipt of this information, the Board shall make the information available on the School's website homepage, in a form and manner prescribed by the Michigan Department of Education.
 The defined terms in section 503c of the Code, MCL 380.503c, whichever is applicable, shall have the same meaning in this Agreement.
 Additionally: